artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 and give folks the opportunity to keep themselves aligned with projects they found most interesting.

 The downside of this practice was that it made teams feel short-lived, impermanent, and unstable.
 Some teams were hit harder than others - they'd see their team completely turn over every quarter.
+This was felt most strongly by our product managers who would take the time to learn the skills and strengths of each engineer on their team over the course of a quarter, just to have to start the process all over again, making it difficult to plan projects set goals for the following quarter.

-We've abandoned the practice of shuffling teams every quarter.
+To address these challenges, PDDE decided to set the expectation that engineers would stay on the same team each quarter, with the option to request a team change, when necessary, to fill a skill, capacity, or growth need elsewhere.
+This effectively ended the practice of shuffling teams every quarter.
 It was too much change, too often.
-We still encourage team members to explore other teams; we just don't schedule everyone to pursue a change at the same time.

 As a result, our teams feel more stable and long-living.
 We're able to build deeper team identity.
 We've found one tool particularly helpful in finding and building team identity: Team Working Agreements.